 When Wisconsin studied its healthcare needs across professions, it found that 13 of 17 healthcare professions had an increase in vacancies.
 Much like other states, these vacancies come from an aging workforce, along with a spike during the “Great Resignation” that followed the peak of the COVID-19 pandemic.
 The Wisconsin Hospital Association is attempting to address this gap by upskilling workers, removing barriers in healthcare, and reducing regulations where possible.

 Illinois has a particularly high demand for behavioral health professionals.
 With only 13.8 therapists per 10,000 residents, it’s much lower than the national average of 21.4 therapists, and the behavioral health shortage doubled in just two years.
 That means that 4.8 million residents in Illinois don’t have access to a therapist in their area.
 Illinois also has a shortage of primary care physicians, projecting it will need an additional 1,063 physicians by 2030.

 In Pennsylvania, Philadelphia is the city with the second-highest number of medical jobs in the country.
 Philadelphia has a storied history within medicine; it has the oldest medical school in the country, and today, it’s connected to medical giants like Merck and Johnson & Johnson.
 In 2022, Pennsylvania passed a bill that allocated $225 million to support the healthcare industry, including $100 million for acute care, critical access, and children’s hospitals, as well as $110 million to critical access hospitals and their behavioral health centers.
 So, healthcare jobs are only going to continue to increase in Pennsylvania.

 2. New York

 No matter which healthcare profession you’re in, there is a growing need for your skills and expertise across the country.
-These eight states in particular have some of the highest demand for healthcare workers, providing great opportunities to increase your income and expand your scope of practice.
+These 10 states have some of the highest demand for healthcare workers, providing great opportunities to increase your income and expand your scope of practice.